cboyce183/KanLyfeServer/README.md

 # KanLyfeServer

 A toy project using graphql, react, mongoDB for personal use.
+Now converted to TypeScript.

 If for some reason you want to copy or use anything here, go right ahead.